rodrigobdz/linux-cheatsheet/readme.md

 ### Update a Docker image

-The following image uses the image `my_image:14.04` as placeholders.
+The following image uses the image `my_image:14.04` as a placeholder.

 ```sh
 # Replace placeholder image_name with the name of the image you want to update